Southern Miss School of Library & Information Science

 A 95-100 A- 93-94 B+ 91-92 B 86-90 B- 84-85 C+ 82-83 C 75-81 C- 73-74 D+ 71-72 D 66-70 D- 64-65 F 0-63

-- Incomplete (I) grade may be granted upon request to those with extenuating circumstances.
-A student who receives an Incomplete will have only ONE semester in which to complete the work before the Incomplete turns automatically into an F.
+Students will not be granted an Incomplete for this course for failing to complete assignments.
+A student who receives an Incomplete will have only ONE semester in which to complete the work.

-- Virtual classroom attendance and participation is expected.
-Participation is a large part of the grade and consists of the virtual classroom participation and discussion board postings.
+Virtual classroom attendance and participation is expected.
+Participation is a large part of the grade and consists of the virtual classroom participation and discussion.

-- All assignments should be saved in .doc, docx, or .rtf format and posted to the Digital Drop Box.
+All assignments should be saved in .doc or .rtf format and posted to the Digital Drop Box.
 Work not turned in on time will be assessed a penalty of 10% per week without prior approval from the instructor.

 Academic Code of Conduct